MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-configuration-baseline.md

 ::: moniker-end

 The objective of this activity is to assign a configuration baseline to a collection.
-It requires a pre-existing baseline as well as a collection to which the baseline will be assigned.
+It requires a pre-existing baseline and a collection to which the baseline will be assigned.

 The activity publishes all of the data from the required and optional